thephpleague/fractal/transformers.md

 These classes must extend `League\Fractal\TransformerAbstract` and contain at the very least a method with the name `transform()`.

-The method declaraton can take mixed input, just like the callbacks:
+The method declaration can take mixed input, just like the callbacks:

 ~~~ php
 <?php